danielbeeke/danielbeeke.github.io.old/app/_posts/2015-05-21-merged-endpoint-apis.md

 How to create an API that is performant for mobile devices?
 That is a question that is bugging me for a while.

 I think tools like Drupal, or angular are on a good road, but not for mobile apps.
-Hitting the server 20 times for 10 second of using an app, doesn't seem such a good idea to me.
+Hitting the server 20 times for 10 seconds of using an app, doesn't seem such a good idea to me.

 I have been thinking about merged endpoints.
 I will explain it with an example of the app that has made me think about it.
 A travel blog.
 Suppose we have a SAAS travel blog, everyone can create a blog, and a blog is located at johndoe.travelblog.cool.
 Let's say that we are creating the frontend plain javascript with the help of (a lot) libaries.